-I switched to natural deodorant a little over two years ago.
+I switched to Lume deodorant a little over two years ago.
 You can read a little more about the journey of itchy underarms that led me to that choice.

 After I made the switch, I didn't go back to traditional antiperspirants.

-This post contains affiliate and referral links, so if you make a purchase I will receive commission or free product in return.
+This post contains affiliate and referral links, so if you make a purchase I will receive commission.

 What is Lume Deodorant?